NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 - Edit the velocity and the diameter of an existing ball

-- Remove a ball from tge playing area
+- Remove a ball from the playing area

 - Set custom values for gravity and friction